appteamfbu2019/askandlearn/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can sign up to create a new account (using username, password)
+* User can sign up to create a new account (using username, password) User can Login/Logout
 * During sign up,user are required to connect through LinkedIn, extract basic information through there
 * Profiles of people with basic information (age, areas of expertise, educational levels) that user can swipe through
 * Tab to access the user's 'matches'
 * Tab to access the user's 'messages'
 * Implement Basic messaging function using Parse Chat
 * Filters that the user can instantiate to make it easier to find people they want to learn from (categories) (profession, company, age, field of study, area of interests)
-* Logout

 **Optional Nice-to-have Stories**